 The refreshed NZ curriculum

-Te Mātaiaho is designed to be a curriculum that gives effect to Te Tiriti o Waitangi and is inclusive, clear, and easy to use.
+Te Mātaiaho | the refreshed NZ curriculum is designed to give practical effect to Te Tiriti o Waitangi and be inclusive, clear, and easy to use.

 ‘Mātai’ means to study deliberately, examine, and observe, and ‘aho’ describes the many strands and threads of learning.

-This whakapapa and its karakia were gifted by Dr Wayne Ngata, a member of Rōpū Kaitiaki, a group of eminent experts in mātauranga Māori.
+This whakapapa was conceived by Dr Wayne Ngata (Ngāti Ira, Te Aitanga-a-Hauiti, Ngāti Porou), and further developed by Rōpū Kaitiaki, a group of eminent experts in mātauranga Māori.

 Refreshed learning areas